By: Vincent C. Smith, MD, MPH, FAAP & Renee Turchi, MD, MPH, FAAP

 1 in 7 pregnant people report alcohol use in the past 30 days.

-How are FASDs prevented?
+How to prevent FASDs

 What is considered "a drink"?

-Does more drinking cause more harm?
+Does more drinking during pregnancy cause more harm?

 Is there any kind of alcohol that is safe to drink during pregnancy?